 George W. Harris – Jazz Weekly

-‘The violin sings in the hands of Daniel Weltlinger like no other.
+‘The violin sings in the hands of Daniel Weltlinger like no other.‘

 Peter Winkler – Music Trust Online

 Weltlinger’s unique sound has been regularly featured on radio and television worldwide and featured on the award winning soundtrack composed by Nikko Weidemann and Mario Kamien for the hit TV show ‘Babylon Berlin‘ directed by Tom Tykwer, Achim von Borries and Henk Handloegten which premiered in October 2017 on the Sky Television Network.
 Further film, documentary and theatre soundtrack credentials have included amongst others ‘Love My Way’ (Stephen Rae), ‘The Underpants’ (Alan John), ‘Uncle Chatzkel’ (Guy Gross), ‘Peking To Paris’ (Roger Mason), ‘The Cat That Walked By Himself’ (Peter Winkler) and ‘Meet The Waks Family’ (Neill Duncan).
-Weltlinger is endorsed by a number of top international companies and benefited in 2010-2017 from the support of BNP Paribas in Australia and the BNP Paribas Foundation in Paris for the development of a trilogy of recordings – ‘Souvenirs’ (2011), ‘Koblenz’ (2014) and ‘Samoreau‘ (2017) – in which he wrote original music and arrangements inspired by the music of the legendary Belgian born Manouche guitarist-composer Django Reinhardt.
-His latest album ‘Szolnok’ which in music tells the remarkable true story of his grandfather’s Hungarian violin generated a further sponsorship from BNP Paribas in Central Europe in late 2018, and was released on May 3rd, 2019.
-Weltlinger has further ongoing sponsorships with the Danish microphone manufacturer DPA microphones, US string instrument manufacturer Saga instruments as well as the Scottish acoustic amplification and electric violin manufacturer Skyinbow acoustic pickups, and is a co-composer with Australian producer-composer Bruce Maginnis for the international production music library houses Audio NetworkFableCavendish Music, The Funky Junkies, Intervox and Focus Music.
+Weltlinger has had endorsements from a number of top international companies and benefited in 2010-2017 from the support of BNP Paribas in Australia and the BNP Paribas Foundation in Paris for the development of a trilogy of recordings – ‘Souvenirs’ (2011), ‘Koblenz’ (2014) and ‘Samoreau‘ (2017) – in which he wrote original music and arrangements inspired by the music of the legendary Belgian born Manouche guitarist-composer Django Reinhardt.
+His last album ‘Szolnok’ which in music tells the remarkable true story of his grandfather’s violin generated a further sponsorship from BNP Paribas in Central Europe in late 2018, and was released on May 3rd, 2019.
+The album was released to widespread critical acclaim both in Europe and Australia, and was nominated for the Preis der Deutschen Schallplattenkritik.